Skip site navigation (1)Skip section navigation (2)

 Cdt manages run-time dictionaries using standard container data types:

-unordered set/multiset, ordered set/multiset, list, stack, and queue.
+unordered set/multiset, ordered set/multiset, list, and stack.

 DICTIONARY TYPES